 The Current State (Problem)

-- Document your actual missed call rate (most groups are shocked)
+Document your actual missed call rate (most groups are shocked).
+Calculate the revenue currently leaking.
+Show the EBITDA and valuation impact using this calculator.

 The Future State (Opportunity)